-Interested in keeping your investment countertops in tip-top shape?
-Cutting boards are key accessories for any kitchen, providing a durable, hygienic place to slice and dice ingredients without marring the beautiful counter surface beneath.
+Want to keep your countertops in good shape?
+Cutting boards are key accessories for any kitchen, providing a durable, hygienic place to slice and dice ingredients without marring the surface beneath.

-Available in a range of types, shapes, and sizes with a handful of features to choose from, they may seem like a dime a dozen, but some are no doubt better than others, particularly when it comes to their suitability for different types of food.
+Available in a range of types, shapes, and sizes with a handful of features to choose from, cutting boards may seem like a dime a dozen, but some are no doubt better than others, particularly when it comes to their suitability for different types of food.

 If you’re on the lookout for a new cutting board, read on.
-We’ve outlined exactly what you should base your purchasing decision on, and we’ve gathered four of the best cutting boards that combine the the “wishlist” features that make the most difference.
+We’ve outlined the key considerations to bear in mind and gathered details on our top-favorite picks among the best cutting boards available:

-- BEST PLASTIC CUTTING BOARD: OXO Good Grips Utility Cutting Board
+- RUNNER-UP: OXO Good Grips Utility Cutting Board

-- BEST SET OF THREE: Totally Bamboo 3-Piece Set
+- ALSO CONSIDER: Totally Bamboo 3-Piece Bamboo Cutting Board Set

 First, narrow down the material.